honghaile/honghaile.github.io/_posts/2021-09-20-how-to-be-productive.md

 __Work on the right things__

 Identify essential things early and frequently and spend time working on them.
 Many seem busy, but most spend time on the wrong things.
 You won't get much done if you work on the wrong things.
-This is probably the most important secret about productivity that people don't tell you.
+This is the most important secret about productivity that people don't tell you.

 Why?
 Because identifying the right things to work on is hard, and it is different from person to person, so most people avoid giving you this advice.
-Every piece of advice wants you to put in the time and focus on getting things done, but they don't tell you that you have to work on the right things.
+Every piece of advice wants you to put in the time and focus on getting things done, but they need to tell you that you have to work on the right things.

 The question is, how can you identify the right things to work on?
 Look deeper into each project you want to get done, the items you want to spend time on, and the things you must do.
 One of my filter criteria has been running a cost-benefit analysis on things I want to get done.
 And for me, I always pick the things I am passionate about and the things I don't regret later when I look back.
 The other criteria that work well for me are to pick projects and things to learn that result in the snowballing effect -- the things that the more you know about them and the more you spend time working on will make you become more valuable and make it hard for someone to catch up to.

 Jeff Bezos of Amazon uses A regret minimization framework to evaluate things.

 >> "I wanted to project myself forward to age 80 and say, 'Okay, now I'm looking back on my life.
 I want to have minimized the number of regrets I have,'" explains Bezos.
 "I knew that when I was 80, I was not going to regret having tried this.
 I was not going to regret trying to participate in this thing called the Internet that I thought was going to be a really big deal.
-I knew that if I failed, I wouldn't regret that, but I knew the one thing I might regret is not ever having tried.
+I knew that if I failed, I wouldn't regret that, but I knew the one thing I might regret was not ever having tried.
 I knew that that would haunt me every day, and so when I thought about it that way, it was an incredibly easy decision."

 __The 10-10-10 rule__